hxrofo/hotspotphisher/README.md

 You don't need a second wireless interface or monitor mode. wlan0 is enough. <br />

 **Note 1:** <br />
-You need 3G/LTE connection enabled, even if your data is 0 megabytes. <br />
+You need 3G/LTE connection button enabled, but you don't need to be connected to the internet.
+Even if your data plan is 0 megabytes, the attack works when you activate the mobile data 3G/LTE . <br />

 **Note 2:** <br />
 Sometimes you have to try again if the target doesn't change, restart the script, kill php process manually, turn the hotspot on/off or remove the directory from "/var/www/html/".